jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Conversion procedures are considered system procedures as well.
 One type can define multiple conversion procedure’s.
 The parameter of the conversion procedure is the source object.
 A conversion procedure can also have multiple parameters.
 That way multiple objects can be converted to a single object, sometimes grouping multiple object of the same type, sometimes grouping a combination of types.

 < If you want to convert a number to text then the text object should define the conversion for all this stuff.
-Hmm… mayve the source object should be able to define the conversion too >
+Hmm... mayve the source object should be able to define the conversion too >

 #### Conversions Aren’t Create Procedures